 7. Ensure the patron leaves within a reasonable period of time – Once a patron becomes intoxicated they must leave the premises and not be allowed back in.
 While they may have accepted your offer of a non-alcoholic drink, they will still need to leave.
 It’s your responsibility to ensure they leave safely and do not loiter outside.

 8. Keep a record of the incident – Once the patron has been safely removed from the premises, record the details of what happened in writing.
 This should include the reasons for refusal of service, what was said by everyone involved, what actions were taken, and if there was any aggressive behaviour.
 Once you’ve written down the details, ensure management witnesses and signs off on it.

 If you refuse serving of alcohol, all parties have rights to be respected

 As long as you’re confident in your reasons for refusing service of alcohol, and those reasons are not discriminatory in any way, you have the right to continue with the course of action you’ve decided to take.
 However, you must be aware that the patron also has rights, and can take the matter to the state’s anti-discrimination commission if they think they’ve been treated unfairly because of their sex, religion, race, or any other form of discrimination.

 When you start working at a licensed premises, seek out the venue’s refusal to serve alcohol policy and study it.
 Knowing how to manage these situations before they occur will ensure you have the best chance of securing a positive outcome for everyone involved.
-Complete your RSA course (SITHFAB201 – Provide Responsible Service of Alcohol) online or by correspondence now and obtain your competency card without delay!
+Complete your RSA course (SITHFAB201 – Provide Responsible Service of Alcohol) online now and obtain your competency card without delay!